What will the skies look like for Eclipse Monday?

 "A taskforce of State Fire Marshal Engines and local firefighters had a successful night extinguishing hotspots and securing the South Junction/Culpus Bridge area.
 There was little fire activity overnight.
-While firefighters feel more comfortable making recommendations to reduce evacuation levels that are affecting the area, they will decide the timeline to implement the reduction later today," officials wrote on the Inciweb
+While firefighters feel more comfortable making recommendations to reduce evacuation levels that are affecting the area, they will decide the timeline to implement the reduction later today," officials wrote on the Inciweb website this morning.

 The Red Cross shelter at the Warm Springs Community Center remains open for anyone who needs help.

 You can check the smoke conditions in Oregon at any time by visiting http://oregonsmoke.blogspot.com/